 Figure 3-3 shows the modelled surface water flood depths for the medium risk event plus 40% climate change.
-Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a slightly greater level of risk than the present day low risk event.
-Maximum flood depths outside of the channel onsite are modelled to remain to between 0.3 and 0.6 m, with some areas of hazard categorised as 'significant' (Figure 3-4).
-Safe access and escape routes should remain possible via Moss Lane, with consideration to the modelled shallow surface water depths along this road.
+Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a greater level of risk than the present day low risk event.
+Maximum flood depths outside of the channel onsite are modelled to increase to between 0.3 and 0.6 m, with some areas of hazard categorised as 'moderate' (Figure 3-4).